Bala-6478/HTML/README.md

-# 🌐 Web Projects Collection
+# 🌐 HTML  Web Projects Collection

 ~ This repository contains a collection of my web-based projects built using **HTML, CSS, JavaScript, and related technologies**.